 Another option is to use one browser for staying logged into various accounts, but then use a separate browser for general browsing activity (this is known as browser compartmentalization).

-Considerations when choosing a private search engine
+Important considerations for choosing the best private search engine

 Here are some things to consider when looking for the best search engine for privacy: